LeonardoZV/spark-connectors/spark-connectors-aws-sqs/README.md

 ## Messaging delivery semantics and error handling

 The sink is at least once.
 If something wrong happens when the data is being written by a worker node, Spark will retry the task in another node until it reaches *spark.task.maxFailures*.
 Messages that have already been sent could be sent again, generating duplicates.
+That's because the spark behavior is to retry the entire batch when there are errors.

 ## How to